GoogleChromeLabs/quicklink/README.md

 ### Custom Ignore Patterns

+By default, quicklink skips anchors that have a [`download`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#download) attribute, since those often point at large binary payloads.

 These filters run _after_ the `origins` matching has run.
 Ignores can be useful for avoiding large file downloads or for responding to DOM attributes dynamically.

 ```js